rbergen/R136/README.md

 After that, for non-Windows platforms, I've added a CMake build configuration.
 With this, R136 has been verified to build and run on at least:
 * Windows using Visual Studio 2019
 * Windows with MSYS2/MinGW64 using GCC and PDCurses
+* Windows with MSYS2/MinGW64 using GCC and ncurses
 * MacOS using (MacOS native) CLang and ncurses

 Oh, yeah, the game is in Dutch.
 I guess international awareness & orientation is something that developed in me over the past couple of decades...